Deal of the Day · UP TO 9% OFF UP TO 9% OFF · Today only Ends in 4 hand-picked products, today only Shop today’s picks →

 Home » Hemp State Laws » Kansas

-This guide provides educational, state‑specific information on Kansas hemp and hemp‑derived cannabinoid laws as of July 1, 2026.
-It is for educational purposes only and does not constitute legal advice.
+This guide provides educational, not legal, information on Kansas hemp and hemp‑derived cannabinoid laws as of August 1, 2026.
+It is for compliance awareness only and not legal advice.

 Kansas hemp laws: quick overview